sabnzbd/sabnzbd.github.io/wiki/advanced/nntp-pipelining.md

 ## Troubleshooting

 **Speeds didn't improve:**
-* The default value of 1 disables pipelining - try increasing to 2-10 for high-latency connections
+* Try increasing `Articles per request` to 4-10 for high-latency connections
 * Verify your server supports pipelining (check with your provider)
 * Check if your connection is already saturated
 * Low latency connections (< 20ms) may show minimal improvement even with higher values

 **Getting connection errors:**
-* Set `Articles per request` to 1 (disabling pipelining) - this is the default
+* Set `Articles per request` to 1 to disable pipelining
 * Some servers may have limits on concurrent requests

 **Unstable downloads:**